Frequently Asked Questions Regarding COVID-19

 2. How can family and friends maintain contact with their loved ones while visitation is suspended?

 Telephone calls through the inmate phone system will continue uninterrupted.
-TDOC offenders with phone accounts through GTL will receive two free five-minute phone calls per week through April 13th.
+TDOC offenders with phone accounts through GTL will receive one free five-minute phone call per week beginning Tuesday, August 4, 2020 though a new program with Global Tel* Link called The Power Of Together.
+The free call will be applied to the first call placed by the offender each week.

 3. Are prisons on lockdown due to COVID-19?